The 29th EAHM Congress - Effective Leadership in Healthcare Organizations

 David Wall is the Regional Director of Technology & Transformation for the Health Service Executive Dublin & South East Region, Ireland which provides healthcare services to a population of approximately one million people.
 A highly successful digital leader, strategic thinker, innovator and influencer with significant achievements in leading e-Health initiatives, planning and implementing enterprise wide information and digital solutions to improve and support patient care, enable efficient and effective business operations.
 Prior to joining the HSE, David held senior positions as Chief Information Officer Tallaght University Hospital, Dublin, Children’s Health Ireland, and St. Vincent’s University Hospital, Dublin.
 David commenced as Chair of the EAHM Digital Health Committee earlier this year having previously served as the Health Mgmt.
 Institute of Ireland representative to the committee.
 David is a Fellow of the Irish Computer Society and a CHIME Certified Healthcare CIO.
 In 2023 David was named as one of the top 10 Healthcare CIO’s in Europe by Healthcare Tech Outlook.

-Professor of Neurology, Head of Clinic of Neurology and Neurosurgery and Dean of Faculty of Medicine at Vilnius University
+Professor of Neurology, Head of Clinic of Neurology and Neurosurgery / Dean of Faculty of Medicine at Vilnius University

 Biography: